This post summarizes the presentation by Spencer Cramer, the CEO and founder of ei3, at the Sustainable Packaging Coalition fall 2012 meeting.

-Getting all of this information and processing into CO2e numbers is a daunting task.
-For most organizations, it is not practical to produce reports by using manual excel worksheets.
+Getting all of this information and processing it into CO2e numbers is a daunting task.
+For most organizations, it is not practical to produce reports using manual Excel worksheets.
 The time required for data collection and analysis is not scalable.
-As a result, too often organizations become willing to settle for reporting approximations in lieu of accurate numbers.
+As a result, too often, organizations become willing to settle for reporting approximations in lieu of accurate numbers.

-The emerging solution to this challenge is to use a remote monitoring cloud application that can measure, compile and report on energy and CO2 emissions.
+The emerging solution: A remote monitoring cloud application that can measure, compile, and report on energy and CO2 emissions

-Remote monitoring is a specialized cloud computer application that connects to energy meters and control systems of machines, gathers data about the production, energy use and stores the data in a network of global data warehouses.
-At the data warehouses dedicated high-performance computers analyze this data to compute key performance indicators for production, quality management, and resource consumption.
+Remote monitoring is a specialized cloud computer application that connects to energy meters and control systems of machines, gathers data about production, energy use, and stores the data in a network of global data warehouses.
+At the data warehouses, dedicated high-performance computers analyze this data to compute key performance indicators for production, quality management, and resource consumption.

 These key performance indicators are then reported to provide accurate timely data about the sustainability of produced materials.
 Sustainability and production are tracked by machine, by the in-house job, in real time or historically.

-Converting the CED into a number that can be reported showing the unit of production’s carbon footprint calls requires understanding the carbon intensity of the local electrical supply and other energies delivered.
-Because the remote monitoring cloud has a database of local carbon intensity values these values are integrated with the energy of production, providing a the CO2 emissions per unit of production.
-This number is provided to supply chain partners for their reports, or reported as part of the manufacturer’s Carbon Disclosure Statement.
+Converting the CED into a number that can be reported showing the unit of production’s carbon footprint calls for understanding the carbon intensity of the local electrical supply and other energies delivered.
+Because the remote monitoring cloud has a database of local carbon intensity values, these values are integrated with the energy of production, providing the CO2 emissions per unit of production.
+This number is provided to supply chain partners for their reports or reported as part of the manufacturer’s Carbon Disclosure Statement.

 A manufacturing sustainability report is provided by the cloud server, and it can be customized for different organizations.
-In its most basic form, the key metrics of energy consumption and CO2 emissions are provided on a job by job basis showing the values of units produced analyzed by the job with the Energy and CO2 metrics are provided.
+In its most basic form, the key metrics of energy consumption and CO2 emissions are provided on a job-by-job basis, showing the values of units produced, analyzed by the job with the Energy and CO2 metrics provided.